Re: SWSA Final Night - Epilogue

 I see I have accidentally found your blog & story on the 1 year anniversary of the closing of SWSA.
 I have read every part of his last ride and also the 1,000 ride.
 I'm not too proud to say that I cried during each of those.
 Disney and the Dis CM are truly awesome and I am so glad that Ben could have that experience.
 Now, my question is-- what does Disney do with the parts from the ride?
 Is there part of the ride you might be able to buy as a souvenir?
 Maybe part of a drawing from one of the walls or one of the statues?
 I'd love to know if you can buy them... or if Ben has any memorabilia from the actual ride.

-Actually the one year anniversary will be May 31st, still two months to go.
 Regarding ride artifacts, some of it is being reused for the new Seven Dwarfs' Mine Ride.
 As I understand it, Boston of the rest was crated up and shipped to Disneyland.
 Very few items actually made it out to the memorabilia market.
 Ben has photos, videos, and of course his memories.

 Tears.
 Thanks for sharing this story!